Skip to main content

 "My Lord, out of the love I bear to some of your friends, I have a care for your preservation.
 Therefore I would advise you, as you tender your life, to devise some excuse to shift your attendance at this parliament; for God and man hath concurred to punish the wickedness of this time.
 And think not slightly of this advertisement, but retire yourself into your country where you may expect the event in safety.
 For though there be no appearance of any stir, yet I say they shall receive a terrible blow this Parliament; and yet they shall not see who hurts them.
 This counsel is not to be condemned because it may do you good and can do you no harm; for the danger is passed as soon as you have burnt the letter.
 And I hope God will give you the grace to make good use of it, to whose holy protection I commend you"

 The letter was shown to the King on 1 November by Salisbury, allowing the King to take full credit for unveiling the conspiracy, and the others feigned ignorance.
 The King focused on the word "blow," which allowed him to give the order to search the cellars of Parliament.
-There, they met Guy Fawkes with the gunpowder.
+There, they met a hidden Guy Fawkes, ready with matches and explosives (gunpowder), prepared to blow up Parliament.
 Since then, every year at the opening of parliament, there is a symbolic search of the cellars beneath the parliament by the Yeoman Warders.
 Guy Fawkes was caught and tortured by using the rack.
 This stretches the limbs and can result in joint dislocation, potentially leading to internal organ rupture.
-After that, they got him to sign his name, which, due to the pain and deformity, came out as a scribble.
+They got him to sign his name, which, due to the pain and deformity, came out as a scribble.
 He was then killed on 31 January, under the 1606 Treason Act of 1351 by hanging, drawing and quartering.

 This punishment involved: